Subaru-PFS/pfs_obsproc_planning_tools/examples/GUI_tutorial_v0.md

                 - `pfs_instdata`: `<path_to_pfs_obsproc_planning_tools>/src/pfs_instdata`
                 - `cobra_coach`: `<path_to_cobracoach>` (you need to create this cobracoach folder somewhere in advance)
                 - `SCHEMA`: please do not revise it for now (Oct.
 2024)
-            - check `Split 900-sec frame?` and set `n_frame=2` (or 3 if needed)
+            - check `Split 900-sec frame?` (checked by default) and set `n_frame=2` (or 3 if needed)
             - check `Enable sky uniformity` (checked by default) to enable uniform assignment of sky fibers
                 - `cobra_location_group_n`: number of sub-regions to separate on the focal plane
                 - `min_sky_targets_per_location`: minimal sky fibers on each sub-region
-                - currently we set 50 sub-regions and 8 sky fibers on each of them at least, so 400 sky fibers per pointing in total (Oct.
-2024); if you do not want to modify the total number of sky fibers per pointing, please do not change the settings
+                - (Oct.
+2024) currently we set 50 sub-regions and 8 sky fibers on each of them at least, so 400 sky fibers per pointing in total; if you do not want to modify the total number of sky fibers per pointing, please do not change the settings
             - set selection criteria of flux-calibration stars
                 - (Oct.
 2024) current criteria are determined according to Ishigaki-san, Yabe-san and Tanaka-san; please do not change the settings unless requested
             - before moving to the next tab, it is recommended to view the current config file by clicking `Check config`: